GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   :end-before: <!-- SPHINX_TUT_EXT_HEX_ELEM_REGIONS_END -->

-Running GEOSX
+Running GEOS
 ----------------------------------------

-The command to run GEOSX is
+The command to run GEOS is

 .. code-block:: console

   path/to/geosx -i ../../../../../inputFiles/singlePhaseFlow/vtk/3D_10x10x10_compressible_hex_gravity_smoke.xml

-Note that all paths for files included in the XML file are relative to this XML file, not to the GEOSX executable.
+Note that all paths for files included in the XML file are relative to this XML file, not to the GEOS executable.
-When running GEOSX, console messages will provide indications regarding the status of the simulation.
+When running GEOS, console messages will provide indications regarding the status of the simulation.

 In our case, the first lines are: